oracle/weblogic-image-tool/site/update-image.md

 Each section can contain one or more valid Dockerfile commands and would look like the following:

+#### `--latestPSU`

+The `latestPSU` option will continue to be supported for the CREATE option, but has been deprecated for use in the UPDATE option.
+Because of the number of patches and their size, using `latestPSU` as an update to an existing image can increase the size of the image significantly, and is not recommended.

 ```dockerfile
 [after-fmw-install]
 RUN rm /some/dir/unnecessary-file